jdaudier/numberFormatter/README.md

 Number Formatter
 =========

-A small library that adds commas
+A small library that adds commas to numbers

 ## Installation